apalbright/thelittledataset/content/post/econ-words.md

 # Writing about economics writing: metaplots + metadata

 Throughout the last 5 years of my PhD, I've developed a list of questions big and small about economics paper trends and conventions. *Is it just me or do economists love using colons in their titles?
 Is differences-in-differences bigger than instrumental variables now?
-Why are economists always talking about how they "exploit" things?
+Why do economists like using the verb "exploit"?
 What places are economists writing about the most?*

 As this [string of questions has gotten a little unwiedly](https://playsnake.org/) over time, I've been on the look out for a nice public dataset to use to address these questions.
 A new convention in the motivational slides of applied econometricians/methods folks gave me hope on this front.
 Graphs (metaplots) showing growth in phrases like "administrative data", "census linking", and "staggered differences in differences" using journal article data became a familiar sight.